njpeterson438/precision-ag-work-order-report-s3-lambda-glue-pipeline/README.md

 You can update these fields with your own values for testing.

 > **Note:** This sample assumes an `ObjectCreated:Put` event from S3 and reflects the default schema for S3 event notifications.

+## Glue Job Script: work_order_etl.py

+This script is triggered by the Lambda function and runs as part of the Glue job.
+It:
+- Downloads the Excel file from S3
+- Cleans and processes the data
+- Uploads a normalized `.csv` to S3 for Athena and BI usage

+This script is generalized and includes placeholders for logic like:
+- Product mapping
+- Customer parsing
+- Location/region mapping